 Locating the seat of the fire

 Establishing the area where the fire started is essential in determining how the fire started.
-It is known as the seat of the fire and is usually the area of severest burning but not necessarily.
+It is known as the seat of the fire and is usually, but not necessarily, the area of severest burning.
 For example a small fire in the basement with a low fire loading could spread up a vertical shaft to a roof space with a high fire loading and consequently the severest burning could be the roof space.
-In determining the location of the seat of the fire it is necessary to understand the behavior of fire in an uncontrolled situation, smoke, flame and burning patterns and how materials usually behave in fire.
-An example is the arrow theory, which works on the principle, as a fire spreads its front widens thus creating an arrow shape consequently locating the point of the arrow will indicate the seat of the fire.
-At all times you must be aware of the possibility of arson and multiply seats of fire will indicate possible deliberate ignition.
+In determining the location of the seat of the fire it is necessary to understand the behaviour of fire in an uncontrolled situation, smoke, flame and burning patterns, and how materials usually behave in fire.
+An example is the arrow theory, which works on the principle, as a fire spreads its front widens thus creating an arrow shape, consequently locating the point of the arrow will indicate the seat of the fire.
+At all times you must be aware of the possibility of arson and multiple seats of fire will indicate possible deliberate ignition.